The Geometry of Representational Failures in Vision Language Models: Introduction

 \section{Introduction}

-Vision Language Models (VLMs) have achieved remarkable capabilities in describing and reasoning about complex visual scenes, yet they exhibit puzzling failures on seemingly simple multi-object tasks: miscounting objects, confusing which color belongs to which shape, and producing ``illusory conjunctions'' that mirror errors observed in human rapid visual processing~\cite{campbell2024understanding,rahmanzadehgervi2024vision}.
+Vision-Language Models (VLMs) have achieved remarkable capabilities in describing and reasoning about complex visual scenes, yet they exhibit puzzling failures on seemingly simple multi-object tasks: miscounting objects, confusing which color belongs to which shape, and producing ``illusory conjunctions'' that mirror errors observed in human rapid visual processing~\cite{campbell2024understanding,rahmanzadehgervi2024vision}.
 These failures point to fundamental limitations in how VLMs process multi-object scenes that, in turn, may reflect important underlying principles of function.
-However, the internal drivers of these errors remain poorly understood.\\
+However, the internal drivers of these errors remain poorly understood.

 We propose that these limitations are best understood as a general problem of \textbf{geometric representational interference}, where the high-dimensional vectors encoding distinct concepts clash within a shared latent space.
 This geometric interference mechanism serves as a unifying framework for diverse failure modes: it parallels the principles of representational interference used to model working memory~\cite{oberauer2017interference}, where close feature values in a continuous space can clash, and it manifests as the classical ``binding problem'' when shape and color features become entangled~\cite{treisman1980feature,von1994correlation}.
 In biological vision, serial attention mitigates this interference by isolating objects in time.
-VLMs, however, lack this temporal dimension and must thus resolve this geometric crowding in a single feedforward pass.
+VLMs, however, lack this temporal dimension and must thus resolve this task in a single feedforward pass.
 Consequently, they often fail to maintain orthogonal representations for co-occurring objects, leading to unavoidable feature blending in high-interference scenarios (e.g., seeing a red circle when the stimulus actually contains a red square and a green circle).
-While recent work has documented these failures in proprietary VLMs at the behavioral level~\cite{campbell2024understanding}, the representational geometry driving them is still not well understood.
-This leaves open critical questions: \\